SSINsch/ssinsch.github.io/index.md

 # Major News

-- `2024.11.29` Our team won the excellence prize(Chief of Naval Operations) at MAICON(Military AI CONtest) 2024.
+- `2024.11.29` Our team won the excellence prize(Chief of Staff, R.O.K Air Force) at MAICON(Military AI CONtest) 2024.
 - `2024.11.7` Out team won the 2nd prize at FSI(Financial Security Institute) AIxData Challenge 2024.
 - `2024.8.23` I received an M.S. degree at Korea University.
 - `July 2024` Co-TES has been accepted to Pattern Recognition Letters.